yeonjaepark/pug-workshop/README.md

 ![](photos/happy.png)

-:rocket: Now go into options.js and change happy to true and reload your page.
+:rocket: Now go into options.js and change happy to true, then reload your page and see what happens.

 ## Add a navbar
-Another advantage of using pug is that you can use other templates that you have created and just put it into your pug file!
+Another advantage of using pug is that you can use other templates that you have created and just put them into your pug file!
 You may have noticed that in your templates folder, there is another pug file, navigation.pug.
 This file has the navigation template that we have created for you.

 :rocket: Add this navigation template above your callout div.
 ```